someparty/someparty/source/articles/2025-02-11-outta-my-head.html.markdown

 ###[Doctor Mother Father](https://doctormotherfather.bandcamp.com/): "Break the Same"
 ==Preview and purchase at [Bandcamp](https://doctormotherfather.bandcamp.com/album/break-the-same)==

 Saint John power trio [Doctor Mother Father](https://doctormotherfather.bandcamp.com/) recently shared "Break the Same," the crunchy first single from their upcoming EP *It All Depends On How You Wanna Hurt*.
-The band promises "an energizing soundtrack to hard times in the maritimes in the midst of a crashing economy," and this track certainly has the hooks to back that up.
-Look for the complete set in June.
+The band's teasing "an energizing soundtrack to hard times in the maritimes in the midst of a crashing economy."
+You'll have to wait until June to hear that in full, but this track certainly delivers on that promise.

 Corey Bonnevie ([Little You, Little Me](https://lylm.bandcamp.com/)) wrote and recorded the EP at his [Monopolized Records](https://monopolizedrecords.com/) studio, backed by bassist Kortni Nicols ([Lionsault](https://lionsault.bandcamp.com/)) and drummer Colin Ferris (Sheik, Cool Dudes Fighting, Butcher).
 The new material follows Doctor Mother Father's 2024 full-length *Feelin' Fine*.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=804292490/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://doctormotherfather.bandcamp.com/album/break-the-same">Break the Same by Doctor Mother Father</a></iframe>